scality/Zenko/docs/docsource/operation/Orbit_UI/Statistics.rst

 Prometheus also retains all statistics for 15 days by default.
 This duration is configurable.

-Escape this screen by clicking the back arrow or an item in the navigation pane.
+Escape this screen by clicking the back arrow or a sidebar button.

 .. |image0| image:: ../Resources/Images/Orbit_Screencaps/Orbit_Statistics.png